Fourth of July Events in Davis

 The lineup includes:

-9:30 p.m. - City of Davis Poet Laureate, Andy Jones, Words from Davis City Council and National Anthem by Arielle Deem
+9:30 p.m. - City of Davis Poet Laureate James Lee Jobe, Words from Mayor Brett Lee and the Davis City Council, and the National Anthem sung by the T Sisters.

-Other community events being offered on the July 4th holiday:
+Other community events being offered on the Fourth of July holiday:

 Kiwanis Kiddie Parade

-The 57th annual Kiwanis Kiddie Parade will take place on the Fourth of July.
+The 59th annual Kiwanis Kiddie Parade will take place on the Fourth of July.
 This is a fun event for kids and families where creatively decorated bicycles, strollers, wagons, scooters, and walking groups are all invited to participate.
 The parade begins on C Street between 1st and 2nd Streets and proceeds north to Central Park.
 Participants should gather at 9:30 a.m. and the parade will start promptly at 10:00 a.m.
 Pre-registration is not required, just bring the kids down for a fun time.
-For more information, contact Bill Matthews at 530-574-8094 or visit http://www.davis.kiwanisone.org/
+For more information, contact Bill Matthews at firstname.lastname@example.org or 530-574-8094 or visit http://www.davis.kiwanisone.org

 The Davis Bike Club's annual Fourth of July Criterium will feature a day full of bike racing action on the classic L-shaped downtown loop.
-The first race, Junior girls and boys (9-14 years old), will begin at 7:30 a.m. and the last Elite 3 race will start at 5:35 p.m.
-In between are races for pros, amateurs, masters and elite men and women.
+The first race, Junior 9-12 & 13-14 Male/Female (Cat 4/5), will begin at 7:30 a.m. and the last Elite 3 race will start at 5:30 p.m.
+In between are races for pros, amateurs, juniors, masters and elite men and women.
 A special free non-competitive fun ride for kids will start at 12:40 p.m.
-Race day registration opens at 6:30 a.m. and will be located on 3rd Street and F Street behind the Start/Finish stage.
+Race day registration opens at 6:30 a.m. and it will be located at Third Street and F Street behind the Start & Finish stage.
 For more information go to www.davisbikeclub.org

 Kids Fun Ride